 The Curse of the Screaming Dead is a 1982 American horror feature film directed by Tony Malanowski from a screenplay written by Lon Huber.
 It was picked up for distribution in 1987 by Troma Entertainment and retitled Curse of the Cannibal Confederates.

-The film follows six young friends who unwillingly raise the undead corpses of Confederate soldiers, resulting in what the video box promises as a “a finger-licking good fright film“.
+The film follows six young friends who unwillingly raise the undead corpses of Confederate soldiers, resulting in what the video box promises a “finger-licking good fright film“.

 The Little Warsaw Productions movie is a remake, of sorts.
 It’s based on a 1981 movie that director Tony Malanowski had collaborated with “star” Steve “The Sandman” Sankuhler, known as Night of Horror.
 The former feature was also about dead Confederate soldiers tormenting a bunch of dirty hippies in a Winnebago.